Jamination/Fedora-Engine/README.md

 # Fedora-Engine
-An ECS based game engine written in C# and built off the MonoGame Framework.
+An ECS-based game engine written in C# and built off the MonoGame Framework.